syncfusion/blazor-docs/src/gantt/gantt-chart/sorting.md

 ## Clear all the Sorted Columns dynamically

-In the Gantt Chart component, you can clear all the sorted columns and return to previous position using the `ClearSorting` public method.
+In the Gantt Chart component, you can clear all the sorted columns and return to previous position using the `ClearSortingAsync` public method.
 The following code snippet shows how to clear all the sorted columns by clicking the custom button.

 ```csharp
 @using Syncfusion.Blazor.Gantt